Academic Computer Services

 In addition, for the convenience of students, there is 24-hour access to the center.
 More information is available at the TECH Center.

-At the 24-hour Help Desk, professional consultants offer technical assistance on a wide range of computer topics.
-To obtain assistance, students can stop by the Help Desk on the first floor of the TECH Center, call 215-204-8000, submit a help request, utilize the live Help Chat, or send an e-mail to firstname.lastname@example.org.
+At the 24-hour Help Desk, professional consultants and technical student workers offer technical assistance on a wide range of computer topics.
+To obtain assistance, students can stop by the Help Desk on the first floor of the TECH Center, call 215-204-8000, submit a help request, utilize the live Help Chat, or send an e-mail to email@example.com.

 In order to use the computer resources at the TECH Center as well as Temple's numerous applications and systems available online, you will need your AccessNet username and password.
-With this login information, you can gain entry to the TUportal web site (http://tuportal.temple.edu), a single gateway to the university's most popular services, including TUmail, Blackboard, Self Service Banner, Diamond Dollars, My Backpack, and My Housing.
+With this login information, you can gain entry to the TUportal web site (https://tuportal.temple.edu), a single gateway to the university's most popular services, including TUmail, Blackboard, Self Service Banner, Diamond Dollars, OWLbox, and My Housing.

 The Ambler Learning Center on Ambler Campus is a state-of-the-art computer facility incorporating smart classrooms, wireless technology, computer labs/classrooms, breakout room, study lounges and a Help Desk/PC Clinic.